-All The Single Ladies – by Rebecca Traister – is an utterly brilliant read and it’s not just about “single ladies.”
-Rather, it is super readable lengthy reportage on women, money, economic independence and how that has influenced sex, identity and relationships.
-Its scope is incredible – though admittedly America-centered – going from the newly female-run households of freed slaves after the Civil War to the impact of shows such as Mary Tyler Moore back in the day.
-It’s also hilarious – she has a penchant for skewering a particular genre of conservative columnist and their attacks on single mothers, women who “work too much”, women who are “selfish” and those who “break up the family unit.”
+All The Single Ladies – by Rebecca Traister – is an utterly brilliant read for Venus Retrograde in Aries.
+It’s a Venus phase when it is natural to re-think relationships and the role of women.
+The book is not just about “single ladies.”
+Rather, it is super readable lengthy reportage on how increasing female economic independence has influenced sex and relationships.
+Its scope is incredible, going from the newly female-run households of freed slaves after the Civil War to the impact of shows such as Mary Tyler Moore.
+It’s also hilarious.
+She skewers conservative columnists and their attacks on single mothers, women who “work too much”, women who are “selfish” and those who “break up the family unit.”

 But it’s not a polemical rant – one of her key points is that relationships with gender equity work out way better for both parties.
 She makes a powerful case for how female economic empowerment (compared to – say – the lives of our grandmothers) has changed everything and that there are powerful forces working against that.
 It’s a rad read, whether you are single or not.

 Venus Retrograde in Aries is broadly feminist, in that Aries is thrusting, self-defined energy whereas Venusian Vibe often seeks to relate.
 Or gains self-esteem through being desired.
 If you’re re-assessing romance and your identity, regardless of your gender, All The Single Ladies is a unique take on 21st Century mating and dating.